 map_values

-The map_values() function returns the value list of a mapping.
-The syntax is as follows:
+The map_values() function returns the list of values in the target mapping.
+Syntax:

 map_values(map)